-Following second year courses in engineering graphics and mechanics of materials the Engineering Department gives a courses on fluid dynamics.
+Following second year courses in engineering graphics and mechanics of materials the Engineering Department gives a course on fluid dynamics which includes a laboratory.

 Laboratory experiments are augmented by visits to west coast institutions, and by projects which involve making standard oceanographic measurements from the college research launch, the TAYUT, and from larger research ships.
 Seminars and research projects bring the students up to date in selected areas.